27th Special Operations Group: Postwar era

-Four F-82s were deployed to Alaska from McChord where the pilots provided transition training to the 449th Fighter (All Weather) Squadron which used Twin Mustangs in the air defense mission.
+Four F-82s were deployed to Alaska from McChord where the pilots provided transition training to the 449th Fighter-All Weather Squadron which used Twin Mustangs in the air defense mission.
 They remained in Alaska for about 45 days, returning to rejoin the rest of the group at the beginning of November 1948.

-In January 1949, Eighth Air Force planned a large celebration at Carswell AFB.
+In January 1949, Eighth Air Force planned a large celebration at Carswell Air Force Base.
 All of its assigned units were to participate in a coordinated flyover.
 Most of SAC's bombers were to participate, along with SAC's only "Long Range" fighter group, the 27th.
 The weather in Nebraska in January that year was especially horrible, with most airports in the Midwest weathered in the day of the display.
-At Kearney AFB, the base was socked-in with a blizzard.
+At Kearney, the base was socked-in with a blizzard.
 Nevertheless, the crews had an early morning mission briefing, the aircraft in the hangars were preflighted and prepared for the flyover mission.
-Paths were cut through the snow for the aircraft to taxi and somehow the F-82s got airborne, with the 27th's Twin Mustangs joining up with SAC bombers over Oklahoma on schedule.
+Paths were cut through the snow for the aircraft to taxi and somehow the F-82s got airborne, with the 27th's Twin Mustangs joining up with SAC bombers over Oklahoma]on schedule.
 The flyover by the Twin Mustangs was a tremendous success, with SAC leadership being amazed that the F-82 was truly an "all weather" aircraft and the 27th being able to carry out their mission despite the weather.

 In early 1949, the 27th began carrying out long-range escort profile missions.
 Flights to Puerto Rico, Mexico, the Bahamas and nonstop to Washington D.C were carried out.
 For President Truman's 1949 inauguration, the 27th FEW launched 48 aircraft to fly in review, along with several other fighter units, in formation down Pennsylvania Avenue.
-Another flyover over the newly -dedicated Idlewild Airport in New York City soon followed, with the aircraft flying non-stop from Kearney AFB.
+Another flyover over the newly -dedicated Idlewild Airport in New York City soon followed, with the aircraft flying non-stop from Kearney.

-With the tight defense budgets in the late 1940s, the decision was made by Strategic Air Command decided to close Kearney AFB in 1949.
-The 27th was transferred to Bergstrom AFB Texas on 16 March.
+With the tight defense budgets in the late 1940s, the decision was made by Strategic Air Command decided to close Kearney in 1949.
+The 27th was transferred to Bergstrom Air Force Base Texas on 16 March.

-At Bergstrom, the 27th transitioned to jet aircraft with Republic Aviation F-84E Thunderjet in 1950.
+At Bergstrom, the 27th transitioned to jet aircraft with Republic F-84E Thunderjets in 1950.
 It was redesignated the 27th Fighter-Escort Group, to better represent the mission of the group on 1 February.
-By the end of summer, the transition to the Tunderjets was complete and the Twin Mustangs were mostly sent to reclamation, with a few being sent to Far East Air Forces or Alaska as replacement aircraft or for air defense duties.
+By the end of summer, the transition to the Thunderjets was complete and the Twin Mustangs were mostly sent to reclamation, with a few being sent to Far East Air Forces or Alaska as replacement aircraft or for air defense duties.